openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

       my self, reading learning and carrying out new things, this is the coolest and most exciting thing in the GSoC experience until now. (...)

-
+â€

+â€œ

-[Marcus Hüwe:
+[Marcus HÃ¼we:
         [gsoc] summary of week 3](http://lizards.opensuse.org/2011/06/10/gsoc-summary-of-week-3/)

-here™s a small summary of the 3rd (coding) week.
+hereâ€™s a small summary of the 3rd (coding) week.
 This week I spent most of my time with
       developing the remote model classes.
-The goal  was to put most of the code into a base class from which all remote models will be derived (if you™re interested how it works have a look at it).
+The goal  was to put most of the code into a base class from which all remote models will be derived (if youâ€™re interested how it works have a look at it).
 So far we have classes for:

-  * a remote project (RemoteProject “ manages project metadata)
+  * a remote project (RemoteProject â€“ manages project metadata)

-  * a remote package (RemotePackage “ manages package metadata)
+  * a remote package (RemotePackage â€“ manages package metadata)

   * a request (Request)